eben-roux/eben-roux.github.io/_posts/2016-07-09-js-modules-for-cs-developers.md

 The container will see that the `RandomNumberConsumer` implementation of the `IRandomNumberConsumer` requires an instance of `IRandomNumberGenerator` and will locate the type that should be returned and inject it into the `RandomNumberConsumer`.

 This, of course, brings us to *how* any required instance is created.
-Typically a container has a default *lifestyle* of the instance.
+Typically a container provides a default *lifestyle* for the instance.
 In most cases the container will return a *singleton* so that each request for the implementation will return the same instance.
 However, we may instruct the container to act a bit like a *factory* and set the lifestyle to `Transient` in order for the container to return a ***new*** instance of the requested implementation each time we request it.

 These dependencies can exist in one or more files within one or more dependencies.
-When we need a dependency well will simply reference the relevant assembly, either directly or using NuGet.
+When we need a dependency we will simply reference the relevant assembly, either directly or using NuGet.

 ## Dependencies in JavaScript

 *JavaScript does not work like this*.
-Is is a dynamically typed language that is weakly typed.
+Is is a dynamically typed language that is also weakly typed.

-This means that, in essence, there can be *no* dependency inversion.It is not possible to define an abstraction to depend on.
-You would imply depend on the implementation and with some luck the implemetation that you selected would implement all the required public interface bits.
+This means that, in essence, there can be *no* dependency inversion.
+It is not possible to define an abstraction to depend on.
+You would simply depend on the implementation and with some luck the implemetation that you selected would implement all the required public interface bits.

 There is a certain elegance in the way JavaScript works in that you can override just about everything.
 Execute the following in the console of your browser: